RadicaDev/radica-mobile-app/README.md

 - Node.js
 - Apple Developer Account (for iOS)

+> [!NOTE]
-> **Note:** You need to have an Apple Developer Account to install the app on your iPhone.
+> You need to have an Apple Developer Account to install the app on your iPhone.
 This is required since the app uses the NFC api which is not available on the simulator.
 You must also configure your account in Xcode.
 You can follow the expo guide [here](https://docs.expo.dev/get-started/set-up-your-environment/?platform=ios&device=physical&mode=development-build&buildEnv=local).

 ### Run Locally